Glen Seator: Significant works

 Approach, (1997).
 Commissioned by the Capp Street Project, San Francisco, and replicated a full-scale elevated version of the street outside the gallery.
 Seator recreated every micro-detail of the outside street, including sidewalk cracks with bits of grass, chipped red curb paint, and graffiti on a telephone pole.
 The installation was created from 150 tons of concrete, asphalt and other building materials.
 In addition to the street scene, Seator also replicated the front exterior western facade of the gallery inside the gallery.

 Fifteen Sixty One, (1999).
 Commissioned by the Gagosian Gallery, Beverly Hills, CA, in 1999, was an exact replica of a check-cashing store located in a Latino neighborhood on Sunset Boulevard.
 The installation was one of three works created specifically for the gallery in a solo exhibition entitled, Three.
 The project highlighted the economic disparity between Beverly Hills and the Latino neighborhood.

 Places for Balanced Sculptures, (2000).
 Commissioned by the Addison Gallery of American Art, Andover, Massachusetts and the Institute of Fine Arts|Institute of Fine Art, Philadelphia, was composed of three large-scale sculptural corner forms, each balanced on point.
 Seator replicated to scale a corner of the USAirways terminal at Boston Logan Airport; a corner of the Addison Gallery; and a corner of the Friendly's sandwich and ice cream shop in Andover.
 While this work references Gordon Matta Clark, it is distinct from it in that Seator reconstructs architectural fragments in an additive manner, whereas Clark cut off and represented fragments through a subtractive process of selective demolition.

 This by the Light of That (2001-2002).
 A collaborative project with the Canadian designer Bruce Mau at Schindler House, designed by the architect Rudolph Schindler.
 The exhibition was sponsored by the MAK Center for Art and Architecture, incorporating neon signage, typography and language, and included a series of mass-media print forms including 25 outdoor art billboards.
 The project critiqued the advertising industry, and shed light on the role of corporate identity.
 In 2002, Hatje Cantz Publishers in conjunction with the MAK Center published the book, Glen Seator: Moving Still, documenting a decade of his work.

 Awards and honors

 Seator was awarded grants and fellowships from the Louis Comfort Tiffany Foundation, the Pollock-Krasner Foundation, the Soros Foundation, and the John Simon Guggenheim Memorial Foundation in 2000.

-The Getty Museum Institute named Seator a Scholar-in-Residence from 2000–2001.
+The Getty Museum Institute named Seator a Scholar-in-Residence from 2000 to 2001.
 He received a fellowship from the Edward F. Albee Foundation in 1990.
 His work was the subject of a symposium, Moving Things, Moving Places: The Work of artist Glen Seator, at the Getty Research Institute of the Getty Museum in 2002.
 He received two fellowships from the MacDowell Colony in 1990 and 1994.